gobitfly/eth2-beaconchain-explorer/bigtable_config.md

 # beaconcha.in bigtable configuration
 This document summarized the bigtable configuration options and table definitions required to run the beaconcha.in explorer.
-All settings can be applied either by using the GCP bigtable we interface or the `cbt` tool.
+All settings can be applied either by using the GCP bigtable web interface or the `cbt` tool.

 ----
 Table name: `beaconchain`